-F = force at the surface of the roller(s),

-I = total inertia of the dynamometer (equivalent inertia of the vehicle: see the table in paragraph 5.1.), γ = tangential acceleration at roller surface,
+F = force at the surface of the roller(s), Ι = total inertia of the dynamometer (equivalent inertia of the vehicle: see the table in paragraph 5.1.), I M = inertia of the mechanical masses of the dynamometer, γ = tangential acceleration at roller surface, $F_1$ = inertia force.
+Note : An explanation of this formula with reference to dynamometers with mechanically simulated inertia is appended.